ElvinMammadov/Personal-Expenses/README.md

 A new Flutter application.

- This app is for dayly personal expenses.
+ This app is for daily personal expenses.
 It was created for Android OS and IOS smartphones.